JulieMontoya/BCP_design/version_6/README.md

 supports the new design data file format.

-`$ make sideways` -- Builds a disc image with a version of BCP which runs the machine code portion mostly from sideways RAM / ROM, and allows the use of MODE 1 on a Model B.
+`$ make sideways` -- Builds a disc image with a version of BCP which runs the machine code portion from sideways RAM / ROM, and allows the use of MODE 1 on a Model B.

 As well as the BASIC portion, a sideways ROM image file is provided which may be burned into a 27128 EPROM or loaded into sideways RAM.
-Self-loading code is incorporated to allow the file to be `*RUN` directly from the disc, whereupon it will copy itself to sideways RAM.
-This is intended for use on a BBC Model B without the `*SRLOAD` command.
+Self-loading code is incorporated to allow the file to be `*RUN` directly from the disc, whereupon it will copy itself to the sideways RAM bank specified on the command line; thus allowing use on a BBC Model B without the `*SRLOAD` command.

 This actually appeared to work much faster than the `*SRLOAD` of an emulated Master 128, but real hardware may well behave differently.

+The ROM image provides new *COMMANDs to execute code in sideways memory and

 Note that the sideways ROM bank is currently hard-coded into the program.
 This will be addressed in future; probably by making the ROM